+- Default Value: 30

-• Valid Value(s): Any positive integer
+- Valid Value(s): Any positive integer

+- Configuration Level: Campaign Group, Application

+- Changes Take Effect: Immediately

-• Logical Group: Dynamic Agent Assignments
+- Logical Group: Dynamic Agent Assignments

 Specifies the timeout, in seconds, after which an agent can once again be reassigned from a dialing session with no available dialing ports to a different activity.
-This option is applicable to dialing sessions with enabled agent assignment and with the agent-reassignment-if-waiting-ports option set to true.
+This option is applicable to dialing sessions with agent-assignment enabled and with the agent-reassignment-if-waiting-ports option set to true.